The childlike and the childish

 They beat this drum for a good long while, until: suddenly, Trump’s opponent wasn’t Joe Biden; it was Kamala Harris, a person dramatically younger and sharper than Trump.

-Overnight, Trump went from being the youngest person in the race, to the oldest and most senile, by a massive margin.
+Overnight, Trump went from being the youngest person in the race, to the oldest and most senile, both by a massive margin.

 I kid, of course.
 That didn’t happen.
 Nothing as sensible as that has ever once happened in the modern history of the Republican party.